kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/creating_dashboards.md

 // gap formatting
 ```

-### Properties of the cars right ahead/behind of the player
+### Properties of the cars right ahead/behind of the focused car

 Also see [#21](https://github.com/kaiusl/KLPlugins.DynLeaderboards/discussions/21) for more discussion.